-Reading - 3 different types
+Reading - 4 different types

-• DEAR 20 mins x1 - key focus is reading for enjoyment.

-• Whole Class Reading 3 x 35 mins - key focus is on teaching the SKILLS and BEHAVIOURS of reading

-Home reading aim for 5 x 10 mins - a mix of practising the above and enjoyment
+- DEAR 20 mins x1 key focus is reading for enjoyment. - Library once a week for 30 mins to explore and borrow books - Whole Class Reading 3 x 35 mins key focus is on teaching the SKILLS and BEHAVIOURS of reading - Home reading aim for 5 x 10 15 mins a mix of practising the above and enjoyment

+Affective processes

+Enjoys reading

+Is motivated to read

+Thinks positively about reading

+Is a confident reader

+Identifies as a reader

+Relates to texts

+Reads widely

+Reads frequently

+Discusses reading

+Uses self-regulatory

+strategies

+Cognitive processes

+Is proficient in using technical skills Has good comprehension skills

-KS2 - Oxford Reading Tree
+KS2 - Oxford Reading Tree - weekly questions to answers

 - All children in KS2 have an ORT or Little Wandle book to read at home - The ORT stage is assigned by their class teacher to ensure they are reading a book at their correct independent level (approx. 95% word accuracy) - When assigning a ORT stage, a conversion chart is used as a rough guide, along with the ORT Reading Criterion Scale, other benchmarking materials and the teacher's own assessment.
-Fluency and comprehension form part of this assessment. - Children are encouraged to have another book of their choice from the library or from at home to read at the same time. - Children take books home and are encouraged to read nightly for 20 minutes. - All children have a reading record and are encouraged to write in it when they have read.
+Fluency and comprehension form part of this assessment. - Children are encouraged to have another book of their choice from the library or from at home to read at the same time. - Children take books home and are encouraged to read nightly for 15-20 minutes. - All children have a reading record and are encouraged to write in it when they have read and answer the questions.
 Please bring in every day so we can record in there if we hear them read that day. - Children have at least one DEAR (Drop Everything And Read) session a week when teachers check books, reading records and hear children read. - This is in addition to the children's 'whole class reading' sessions.

 4

-Year 1 / Primary 2 5-6 years old 5
+Year 1 / Primary 2 5-6 years old

+5

-6
+o o jemo osa 6

-7

-6-7 years old 7

-8

-Year 2 / Primary 3 9
+Year 2 / Primary 3 6-7 years old 8

+9

-rear 2711mary 0 10
+10

 11

 12

-8 9

-7-8 years old

-Voor 2 / Drivoner 4 10

-Year 3 / Primary 4 11 12
+Year 3 / Primary 4 7-8 years old 8 9

+10

+11

+12

 13

 14

 Year 4 / Primary 5 8-9 years old 15

-16

-Voor E / Primore 6 0.10 17

-Year 5 / Primary 6 9-10 years old 17
+Year 5 / Primary 6 9-10 years old 16

-18
+17

-Year 6 / Primary 7 10-11 years old 19
+Year 6 / Primary 7 10-11 years old 18

+19

 20